lospec/pixel-editor/README.md

 The tool can be viewed online here: https://lospec.com/pixel-editor

+## How to contribute

+Please do not submit pull requests with new features or core changes.
+Instead, please file an issue first for discussion.

 ## What to Contribute

 Any changes that fix bugs or add features are welcome.